vars1ty/HybridBar/ALIASES.md

 ## I can just use `whoami`, why all of this?
 You may use completely dynamic commands like `whoami` if you want, the benefit over aliases though are:

-1. Lower overhead due to being cached and retrieved via `libc`, rather than expensive commands
+1. Lower overhead due to being retrieved via `libc`, rather than expensive commands
 2. A lot faster to process
-3. Cached at startup, then reused afterwards
+3. Cached at startup, then reused afterwards - **To be changed since it's a design flaw**